Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Thaumaturges in New Crobuzon are often artisans, selling their specific trade from a shopfront in Brockmarsh or The Crow, a bagder familiar completing errands on their behalf.
 You will also find many, however, in academia, government research, and in the militia, whose captain-thaumaturges are adept at unleashing thaumaturgic bolts of glowing unlight at enemies of the state who attempt to resist.

 Below are some of the particular techniques and disciplines of thaumaturgy, but not all thaumaturgy falls into a category, and some hexes might straddle multiple techniques.
+For how thaumaturgy relates to *Genesys* gameplay, see the section on the [Thaumaturge](#Thaumaturge) career, or the thaumaturgy section under the [Skills](#skills) section.

 ---